-The new Beneteau First 44 has been unveiled today.
+The first photo of the new Beneteau First 44 has been unveiled today at 2022 Cannes Yachting Festival.
 The First 44 is presented in two main setups, First 44 and First 44 Performance, with a different deck plan and options for keels and masts.
 The designers?
 Once again, the Italian duo Biscontini/Argento.

 “First was born forty-five years ago with the launch of the legendary First 30, and we doubly celebrate the occasion this year with the announcement of the First 36 in January and the arrival of the First 44 today, finalizing the renewal of a standard-bearing range now entirely redrawn and complete”, says Yann Masselot, Beneteau General Manager.
 “The boat pencils itself in among such great 40’ to 45’ Beneteau yachts as the First 40.7, the 45f5 or more recently the First 40 and 45”.

 The First 44 was imagined with two deck layouts to satisfy a greater variety of wishes and needs.
 The First 44 version distinguishes itself with a convivial and comfortable cockpit, wherein wide side-decks converge towards a lovely cockpit table.
 Four winches, a fixed centerline block for the mainsheet and a mast that is set further aft all maximize the potential of her modern sailplan, defined by a slender mainsail and generously sized foresails.